R. Kelly Reportedly Weeps And Rages As He Discusses His Charges

-When Kelly was arrested in February and charged with 10 counts of assault, he plead not guilty to the accusations.
+When Kelly was arrested in February and charged with 10 counts of assault, he pleaded not guilty to the accusations.
 The list of allegations against him come from four different victims, and date from between 1998 and 2010.
 Of the four victims making the accusations, three of them claim to have been under 17-years-old at the time of the crimes.

 On March 6, R. Kelly broke his silence and showed up to the set of CBS This Morning to talk about his side of the story with Gayle King.
 King’s interview with Kelly was anything but ordinary, and Kelly seemed extremely emotional, defensive, angry, and even lashed out at King a few times as he answered questions.